sweta4b/Hodor-Translator/README.md

 # Funtranslation-app

+## Tech Stack
-A fun translation app made by JS, html, css and funtranslation api.
+This app is made by using JavaScript, HTML, CSS and funtranslation api.

 ## About
-You can translate your message to hodor language by using this app.
-Click here https://hodor-language.netlify.app/ for visit the app.
+This app translates your message to hodor language.<br/> Click here https://hodor-language.netlify.app/ to check the app.

 ### How it Works
 * Enter the text you want to translate.